Nimesh04/Nimesh04/README.md

 # 💫 About Me
 Hey there!
-I'm Nimesh Basnet — a tech enthusiast, AI tinkerer, and occasional bug whisperer.
+I'm Nimesh Basnet — a tech tinkerer, AI whisperer, and occasional bug wrangler.
-I'm currently a Software Engineer Intern at OpenQQuantify, fine-tuning LLMs with OpenAI API and crafting back-end systems with Flask.
+I’ve shipped real-world projects and tackled production-like systems during my internship at **OpenQQuantify**, fine-tuning LLMs with the OpenAI API and building backend systems with Flask.
-When I’m not debugging my code (or my life), I’m either shipping side projects like job trackers and web scrapers, or reworking my dev setup for the 47th time this week.
+When I’m not debugging my life alongside my code, I’m building side projects, leveling up my dev setup (again), or exploring ways to make software that actually works in production.
-Graduating in December 2025 with a Bachelor's in IT + Minor in Business Admin from MSU Mankato.
-Let's build cool stuff 🚀
+Graduated in December 2025 with a Bachelor's in IT + Minor in Business Admin from **MSU Mankato**.
+Let’s build cool stuff 🚀

 ---